PrisonTeam/Prison/docs/prison_docs_101_setting_up_mines.md

 <img src="images/prison_docs_101_setting_up_mines_17.png" alt="One block settings" title="One block settings" width="600" />

 Now let's test our new mine.
 But first let's make an OP pick.
 Open the config file `/plugins/Essentials/config.yml` and search for `unsafe-enchantments` and set the value to `true` and then save and exit the file.
+You can either restart the server, or use `/essentials reload` to apply those changes.
 Then issue the commands in game, holding the pick after you get it.

 ```
+/essentials reload
 /give <yourIGN> diamondpick 1
 /enchant efficiency 20
 /enchant durability 20